Nebucom/Nebucom.github.io/source/_posts/events/2014-02-11-my-software-as-a-service-bootcamp.markdown

 ## "My Software as a SaaS?" bootcamp
 Enter the **"My Software as a SaaS?" bootcamps**: In 3 afternoon sessions, we will bring you up to speed with the whole idea of a SaaS business and identify with you the roadblocks you might encounter on your way to a scalable SaaS offering.
 We'll also bring you in contact with experienced entrepreneurs that went through this journey before you.
 After those 3 afternoons, you'll understand how you might benefit from going SaaS.

 ## Practical details:

-**Target Audience:** Decision makers (CEO, Founders, CTO) of software companies that considering SaaS to grow their business but currently do not have a SaaS offering yet.
+**Target Audience:** Decision makers (CEO, Founders, CTO) of software companies that are considering SaaS to grow their business but currently do not have a SaaS offering yet.

-**Dates:** April 30th, May 7th and May 20th, 13:00 - 18:00
+**Dates:** April 30th, May 15th (new date!!) and May 20th, 13:00 - 18:00

 **Format:** 3 highly interactive afternoon workshops, with homework and coaching in between the sessions, for a limited audience, max.
 8 companies.